Add to your Claude Code skills

 Determine what the user wants:

-When enhancing existing presentations, viewport fitting is the biggest risk:
+When enhancing existing presentations, fixed-stage fitting is the biggest risk:

 Question 1 — Purpose (header: "Purpose"): What is this presentation for?
 Options: Pitch deck / Teaching-Tutorial / Conference talk / Internal presentation